[Linux] Cool thing that appears when logging in via SSH (/etc/motd)

 Let's try it now

-Let's do this like this.
+Let's do this like this

 [vagrant@ichiki_qa ~]# sudo vi /etc/motd "bowwow(You're back.)"

-Close your session and log in again.
+Close the session and log back in

 PS C:\Users\ichik\ichiki_qa> vagrant ssh "bowwow(You're back.)" [vagrant@ichiki_qa ~]$

-It feels good.
+It feels good

-I'll try other things as well.
+I'll try other things too

-[vagrant@ichiki_qa ~]# sudo vi /etc/motd Japanese dubbed version Dog: “One!
-(Welcome back!)”
+[vagrant@ichiki_qa ~]# sudo vi /etc/motd Japanese dubbed version Dog: "Woof!
+(Welcome home!)"

-PS C:\Users\ichik\ichiki_qa> vagrant ssh Japanese dubbed version Dog "One!
-(Welcome back!)" [vagrant@ichiki_qa ~]$
+PS C:\Users\ichik\ichiki_qa> vagrant ssh Japanese dubbed version Dog: "Woof!
+(Welcome home!)" [vagrant@ichiki_qa ~]$

-Just a little bit seriously
+A little seriously

-By the way, it is not possible to embed and execute commands or scripts in /etc/motd itself.
+By the way, it is not possible to embed and execute commands or scripts in /etc/motd itself

 Thank you for viewing.